Rasquin/cookbook/README.md

 Problems unsolved:
-- The list of recipes by categories is not displayed in order descendant order
 - When adding or editing a recipe, if 'none' option of allergens is selected, the other options can still be selected.

 Problems solved: